 These questions affect design decisions throughout development:

-- How will the game make money?
+How will the game make money?
 Premium purchase, free-to-play with IAP, ads, subscription, or hybrid?
 The monetisation model must be decided early as it influences core design.
+Our Monetisation Strategy Picker can help if you are weighing options.

 Team and Process